monishSR/OpenAlgorithm/Readme.md

 Currently we are building Algorithms in C#, Java and Python.

-The aim is to Maintain the Same Interface and Functionality throughout all the Languuages.
+The aim is to Maintain the Same Interface and Functionality for all the Languages.

 ## Some GuideLines
 1. Maintain each Classes/Modules in Seperate Code Files